“Pay attention to the whispers so we won’t have to listen to the screams.” Cherokee Proverb

 Stress: The Cliff Notes

 Stress is a whole person process!
-The very real physiological effects of stress may not be readily apparent even when they begin to affect our ability to concentrate/focus, maintain emotional equilibrium or spiritual experience.
+The very real physiological (fight/flight/freeze) effects may not be readily apparent even when they begin to affect our ability to concentrate/focus, maintain emotional equilibrium or spiritual experience.

 Making ourselves a priority and developing a self-care practice that includes 20 minutes of some form of meditation twice a day (ideally at sunrise and sunset) can prevent much greater distress later when the bill for unrelenting stress comes due!